burlachenkok/burlachenkok.github.io/_posts/2020-9-25-Information-about-old-website.md

 I used another homepage from 2011 to 2020.
 The link to it is: [https://sites.google.com/site/burlachenkok/](https://sites.google.com/site/burlachenkok/).

-My old webpage contains 151 random notes on various subjects during my career as a Computer Science Software Engineer/Senior Engineer/Team Leader/Principal Engineer.
-I always had a mentality for learning and teaching and trying and being critical of myself irrespectively of my job title.
+My old webpage contains 151 random notes on various subjects which I did during my career in a Computer Science(CS) via mixing CS with another fields.

 Below are some topics in which subject I have created public personal notes: